 |Guaranteed Issue PPO 3.5K 80/20||$3,500||80% / 20%||$10,000||$100,000|

 National General Foundation Health

 Foundation Health plans are separated into three different levels.
-As you go up in levels of coverage you would be required to pay a higher monthly premium but would also receive greater benefit amounts.
-You can view these different plans here.
+As you go up in coverage levels, you pay a higher monthly premium but get better benefits.

-Supplemental coverage is an additional health plan that is designed to be added to a National General standard issue short-term medical plan.
-This type of plan can be used to help pay for services that would not be covered under your normal short term health insurance including critical illnesses, accidents, hospitalization and accidental death.
-National General's supplemental coverage does not utilize the same PPO network as the short-term plans, and instead, you have the freedom to choose any provider that works best for you.
+National General supplemental plans are add-ons to the company's short-term medical policies.
+These plans can help pay for services not covered under your normal short-term health insurance including critical illness, accidents, hospitalization and cases of cancer, heart disease or stroke.
+National General's supplemental coverage does not use the same PPO network as the short-term plans; instead, you have the freedom to choose any provider that works best for you.

 National General was founded in 1939 and is headquartered in Winston-Salem, North Carolina.